mertvn/Bulk-Open-VNDB/README.md

 Opens VNDB and EGS pages for VNs found using the VNDB search pages.

-Only works on VN and Char search pages.
+Only works on VN, Char, Trait, and Tag search pages.

 Only works on Grid display mode.